How did we get here from the big bang?

 The Master’s degree programme culminates in a Master’s thesis, which demonstrates your familiarity with scientific thought as well as your command of the necessary research methods, knowledge of your thesis topic and ability to communicate scientifically in writing in accordance with the practices of the scientific community.
 The scope of the Master’s thesis is 30 credits.

-In your thesis, you will define and formulate relevant scientific questions, place the research problem in the appropriate context by reviewing the relevant research literature, and answer the research questions using theoretical, numerical, observational and/or experimental methods.
+In your thesis you will define and formulate relevant scientific questions, place the research problem in the appropriate context by reviewing the relevant research literature, and answer the research questions using theoretical, numerical, observational and/or experimental methods.
 You can also complete your thesis as part of a larger research project, provided that your independent input can be clearly verified and assessed.
 However, you must complete the written component of your thesis independently.

 Your thesis project will be supervised by your appointed supervisor, who will meet with you regularly to ensure that your work is progressing on schedule.
 The target duration of the Master’s thesis project is one term.
 Many students complete their theses as part of a research group, which enables you to participate in top-level research during your Master’s studies.

-Our multilingual Master’s programme is highly international.
-The Department hosts a large number of international students and staff members.
-In addition, the University of Helsinki and the Faculty of Science provide many opportunities for international engagement:
+University of Helsinki and the Faculty of Science provide many opportunities for international engagement:

 - Student exchange at one of the destinations available through the Faculty or the University

-- Master’s thesis project as a member of one of the international research groups operating under the programme
+- Master’s thesis project as a member of one of the international research groups operating under the programme or in collaboration with companies or research organisations;

 - International duties in subject-specific student organisations or the Student Union of the University of Helsinki